Oct 13, 2017

 Was your sentence imposed within the past 30 days?

-If the answer to the above question is “Yes”, you may be able to appeal your sentence.
+If the answer to any of the above questions is “Yes”, you may be able to appeal your sentence.

 Grounds For A Criminal Appeal In BC